alexandrosb88/home_insurance_quote_generator/README.md

 ## Description

-A Java application that generates tailor-made home-insurance quotes and could be adapted for use with business products as well.
+A Java application (using Java FX) that generates tailor-made home-insurance quotes and could be adapted for use with business products as well.

 ## Usage